hoangsc/cd1756-Azure-Applications-project/WRITEUP.md

 - Workflow:
 With VM we need prepare and configuration everything for deploy applications like runtime, enviroment, open port, SSL, firewall, connect to domain, IIS,... while with App service we only focus to deployment and easily to configuration and Azure supports automated deployment directly from serveral resource like Azure Repos, GitHub, Bitbucket, Local git.

-- So in this project App service is a good choise because this is a small application and we can config and deploy quickly to app service from Github and easily authenticate users with Active Directory
+- So in this project App service is a good choise because this is a small application and we can config and deploy quickly to app service from Github and easily authenticate users with Active Directory, monitoring with Alert, Logs (easily to filter log with many example query....)

 ### Assess app changes that would change your decision.